AzizBahloul/F_ooredoo/README.md

 - Use this responsibly
 - Only download legal content
 - Respect copyright laws in your country
-- We're fighting against ISP fuckery, not breaking laws
+- We're fighting against ISP overreach, not breaking laws
-- The developers are not responsible if you do stupid shit
+- The developers are not responsible if you misuse this

 **Remember:** We're here to fight UNFAIR THROTTLING, not promote piracy.
-Ooredoo's throttling is bullshit, but that doesn't mean piracy is okay.
+Ooredoo's throttling is wrong, but that doesn't justify piracy.

 ---

-## 🎓 How Ooredoo's Throttling Works (And Why It's Trash)
+## 🎓 How Ooredoo's Throttling Works (And Why It Fails)

-### Their "Strategy" (LOL)
+### Their "Strategy"

 1. **Deep Packet Inspection (DPI)**
    - Looks at your traffic patterns
    - Identifies BitTorrent-like behavior
-   - **Solution**: We encrypt everything, GG Ooredoo
+   - **Our Solution**: We encrypt everything, they see nothing

 2. **Port Blocking**
    - Blocks common BitTorrent ports (6881-6889)
-   - **Solution**: We use random ports, LOL
+   - **Our Solution**: We use random ports every time

 3. **Protocol Detection**
    - Tries to identify BitTorrent protocol
-   - **Solution**: Everything looks like HTTPS through Tor, nice try
+   - **Our Solution**: Everything looks like HTTPS through Tor

 4. **Speed Limiting**
    - Slows down "suspicious" traffic
-   - **Solution**: Our traffic isn't suspicious, it's encrypted AF
+   - **Our Solution**: Our traffic isn't suspicious, it's encrypted

 ### Why This Tool Destroys Their System